Climate Papers

 Click here to see the IPCC's huge atmospheric methane calculation problem.

 Click here for the latest IPCC climate change summary report on the critical climate sensitivity error.
-Because of this ongoing climate sensitivity error, the IPCC's latest climate impact predictions, timeframes, and remedial action information will be underestimated by as much as 25%.
-(This 25% does not include the effect of the other IPCC errors described in the links just above.)
+Because of this ongoing climate sensitivity error, the IPCC's latest climate impact predictions, timeframes, and information on remedial action will be underestimated by up to 15%.
+(This 15% does not include the effect of the other IPCC errors described in the links just above.)

 Other Helpful Climate Change Links